SayamMahajan/DSA/README.md

 # DSA
-This repo will cover that I will learn in my DSA journey
+This repo will cover what I will learn in my DSA journey